DSim Cloud Benefits Demo Instructions

 Run the Tests in DSim Cloud

-Left-click on the Explorer icon and Left-click on the _run.ym_l file which will open it in a text editor tab.
+Left-click on the Explorer icon and Left-click on the run_rs232_sims.yml file which will open it in a text editor tab.

 Notice that this file has the same DSim commands as were used in the other approaches.
 Here, we do the compilation steps: